In Georgia, Herschel Walker puts the GOP on a waiting pattern | ExBulletin

 In Georgia, Herschel Walker puts the GOP on a waiting pattern

-ATLANTA The recently ousted former senator who wants to get her old job back.
+ATLANTA (AP) The recently ousted former senator who wants her job back.
 A football hero is considering his first candidacy.
 Little-known politicians are eyeing promotions.
 And a former president eclipsing them all in a state he lost last November.

 The nomination of Republicans to the United States Senate in a prominent battlefield like Georgia is a political prize of choice, but a year before GOP voters choose a candidate for the midterms of 2022, they have not clear options.
 That leaves some power players worried about the parties’ chances of defeating first-year Democratic Senator Raphael Warnock as they attempt to reclaim a majority in the Senate.

 The glaring unknown as potential suitors mull their plans: whether political neophyte Herschel Walker will enter the race with the approval of his close friend Donald Trump.
-Walker is a beloved Heisman Trophy winner and retired professional football star who played in the short-lived American Football League when Trump owned a team in the 1980s.
-Now Trump is the one. former president who divided Georgia Republicans with pledges of revenge against those he believes did not do enough to help him reverse his defeat.
+Walker was a beloved Heisman Trophy winner for the University of Georgia and a retired professional football star who played in the short-lived US Football League when Trump owned a team in the 1980s.
+Now Trump is the former president who divided Georgia’s Republicans with pledges of revenge against those he says didn’t do enough to help him reverse his defeat.

 Together, they may be the most popular duo among Georgia Republicans.